CS-Astronaut/Human-Readable/contributing.md

 ## make your post

-make a `your-post.md` file in your directory.
+make a `your-post.md` file in your directory & make sure that the `post-name` and the `directory-name` are exactly the same.

 first you should paste and fill in a heading like this in your markdown post:
 ```yaml